SCS-CBU-CED-IAM/AIS/README.md

 Set of tools and scripts for the Swisscom All-in Signing Service:

 * itext: Java source code example to digitally sign a PDF with iText
+* php: PHP class for the All-in Signing service
 * services: WSDL and WADL service description files
 * shell: Shell script examples for AIS timestamp and signature usage
 * soapui: SoapUI Project that contains example requests